 The star garland was a super inexpensive Target find!
 It’s actually part of a set of three that I picked up in the party section for Lilly’s birthday over a year ago – they had just been sitting in my garage and I was so tickled to finally get to use them!

 One great way to update a room that’s portable and makes a big impact is with a new bedding set.
-This white/light pink one is from Pottery Barn Kids and is the softest cotton percale – super luxurious but worth it (shop on the image below)!
+This white/light pink duvet is from Pottery Barn Kids and is the softest cotton percale that keeps her cool in the summer.
 The light pink quilt at the end of the bed is the same super-soft percale and will be the perfect mid-weight blanket for warmer weather.
+I always try to buy everything organic for my family – sheets included – and I love Pottery Barn’s selection of pretty organic printed sheets for my girls!

 This is Layla’s favorite wall, mostly because of the new curtains and string lights, but I’m pretty proud of this mirror.
-I actually wanted this one but it was sold out and I didn’t think it would be back in stock anytime soon, so I made this one from a metal wreath (found at Target at Christmas) and a piece of round glass I bought online.
-This was my inspiration though!
-What do you think, pretty close?!
+I actually wanted this one but it was sold out and I didn’t think it would be back in stock anytime soon, so I made one from a metal wreath I found at Target during Christmas, and had Nate epoxy glue it to a piece of round glass I bought online.

 When I saw the two gold glitter “Dream” and “Love” canvases at Home Goods, I jumped on them because they correspond so perfectly with the scripture hung above or below them!